 If you’re already on a budget that works for you, you are awesome, keep going, and don’t read the rest of this.

-For the rest of you, we’d like to share a tool that has helped us take control of our finances and make enormous strides in our financial position over the past four years.
-Introducing… our free budget spreadsheet!
-You can get it by joining our newsletter list, below!
+For the rest of you, we’d like to share a tool that has helped my family take control of our finances and make enormous strides in our financial position since 2009.
+Introducing… the free budget spreadsheet!
+You can get it by joining my newsletter list, below!

 We’ve said it before and we’ll say it again; everyone should be on a budget.